 Receiving the treatment

 It is important to stay very still to ensure the treatment targets the correct area.
 The radiation therapists will tell you when you can move.
 If you feel uncomfortable, tell the therapists – they can switch off the machine and start it again when you’re ready.
 You will usually be able to breathe normally during the treatment.
-For some radiation to the chest area, you may be instructed to take a deep breath and hold it while the radiation is delivered.
+For treatment to some areas, such as the chest, you may be asked to take a deep breath and hold it while the radiation is delivered.

 Discomfort during treatment